Basset-Hound-OSINT/basset-hound/notes.md

  - [ ] recently opened projects on index.html

-I have the following code for a flask project.
-I want all people in the manager to have unique ids attatched to their profile, like a docker container, and make sure that no id that is generated is already in use, display the id below the person's name in the side bar and then under their name in their profile. simply show me what code needs to be added and where in what files so you don't have to rewrite the entire files

 I want to add a feature where you can add connections between people, but structure it similar to a social media tag.
 At the bottom of someone's profile, have block of buttons (instead of a vertical list which would make the page incredibly long) where the user of the app can tag another person in the people manager. then I want the following logic in the tag feature: